ShahrearCS/ShahrearCS/README.md

 - 👋 Hi, I’m Shahrear Chowdhury
 - 👀 I’m interested in all of the programming languages in this world or maybe mars aswell
 - 🌱 I’m currently interested learning AI/Machine Learning
-- 💞️ I’m looking to collaborate on any projects for free
+- 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me -> shahrear-portfolio.herokuapp.com